JonnyM94/RaspPiHearingAid/README.md

-# RaspPi
+# RaspPiHearingAid
-Code for a Raspberry Pi Hearing aid
+Code for a Raspberry Pi hearing aid